-Through Apple's HealthKit API, the Health app also syncs up with various third-party apps and devices that keep tabs on your movement, sleep, weight, body fat percentage, blood pressure, nutrition, body temperature and reams of other quantifiable data.
+Through Apple's HealthKit API, the Health app syncs up with various third-party apps and devices that keep tabs on your movement, sleep, weight, body fat percentage, blood pressure, nutrition, body temperature and reams of other quantifiable data.
+Plus, since the Apple Watch came long the app also shows you how well you're doing in closing those Activity Rings.

 Here's our guide to using Apple Health.